 3.11 A Member may withdraw from membership in Financial Commission by giving the Chairman of the Board no less than three (3) months’ notice to that effect (“Termination Notice”).
 A Member may give no Termination Notice during the initial 12 month of the membership.
 Subject to the above, the membership shall cease upon expiry of the three (3) months’ period following the service of the Termination Notice.
 Any membership fees that have already been paid are non-refundable.
 In addition all logos and mention of Financial Commission must be removed from all marketing materials including any websites.

 3.12 The Board may in their absolute sole discretion resolve, to accept a Member’s withdrawal from membership at any time even if notice has not been given in accordance with clause 3.8 and may waive any portion of the notice period.

 3.14 If a Member:

 (i) refuses or neglects to comply with the provisions of these Rules or with any binding decision made pursuant to these Rules; or

-(ii) fails to pay any monies owing to Financial Commission within 14 days of receiving a notice requiring payment; or
+(ii) fails to pay any monies owing to Financial Commission within 10 business days of the date of the relevant invoice; or

 (iii) ceases to be operating in the Financial Services Industry; or